sergiofgonzalez/go-workbench/Part_2-advanced-concepts/05_gopl_notes/01_tutorial/02_dup/README.md

 ## v2: an alternative implementation

-Change the existing implementation so that instead of scanning the files using a scanner (and therfore use an streaming apporach) we read the entire file in memory, split it into newlines, and then perform the count.
+Change the existing implementation so that instead of scanning the files using a scanner (and therfore use an streaming approach) we read the entire file in memory, split it into newlines, and then perform the count.

 For simplicity, this solution is implemented into `main` without requiring any supporting functions.